-- Keep hands visible and empty; - Know that law enforcement's first task is to end the incident, and they may have to pass injured along the way; - Officers may be armed with rifles, shotguns, and/or handguns and may use pepper spray or tear gas to control the situation; - Officers will shout commands and may push individuals to the ground for their safety; - Follow law enforcement instructions and evacuate in the direction they come from, unless otherwise instructed; - Take care of yourself first, and then you may be able to help the wounded before first responders arrive; - If the injured are in immediate danger, help get them to safety; - While you wait for first responders to arrive, provide first aid.
-Apply direct pres-sure to wounded areas.
+- Keep hands visible and empty. - Know that law enforcement's first task is to end the incident, and they may not be able to immediately assist the injured. - Officers may be armed with rifles, shotguns, and/or handguns and may use pepper spray or tear gas to control the situation.

+- Officers will shout commands and may push individuals to the ground for their safety. - Follow law enforcement instructions and evacuate in the direction they come from, unless otherwise instructed. - Take care of yourself first then you may be able to help the wounded before first responders arrive. - If the injured are in immediate danger, help them to safety. - While you wait for first responders to arrive, provide first aid.
+Apply direct pressure to wounded areas.